-5. The Apply Software Updates screen is displayed if you select to download the software updates or provide the pre-downloaded software updates location.
-Select either Download and apply all updates or Apply all updates, as applicable, and click Next.

-See Step 7 in "Running Oracle Universal Installer" on page 3-5 for more information about the options in the Apply Software Updates screen.

-6. The Select Product Languages screen enables you to select the language in which you want to run the product.

-Select the product language from the Available Languages list, transfer it to the Selected Languages list.
-Click Next.

-- 7. The Perform Prerequisite Checks screen verifies if your computer meets the minimum system requirements to install the desired product.
+- 5. The Apply Software Updates screen is displayed if you select to download the software updates or provide the pre-downloaded software updates location.
+Select either Download and apply all updates or Apply all updates, as applicable, and click Next. - See Step 7 in "Running Oracle Universal Installer" on page 3-5 for more information about the options in the Apply Software Updates screen. - 6.
+The Select Product Languages screen enables you to select the language in which you want to run the product. - Select the product language from the Available Languages list, transfer it to the Selected Languages list.
+Click Next. - 7.
+The Perform Prerequisite Checks screen verifies if your computer meets the minimum system requirements to install the desired product.
 Click Next. - 8.
-Review the information displayed in the Summary screen, and click Install. - 9.
-The Install Product screen displays the progress of the client upgrade. - 10.
+Review the information displayed in the Summary screen, and click Install. - The Install Product screen displays the progress of the client upgrade.
+Starting with Oracle Database 11g Release 2 (11.2.0.3), Oracle Universal Installer prompts you to execute the root configuration script only if the existing Oracle Database Client home was installed with Oracle Scheduler Agent.
+If prompted, execute the root. sh script as the root user to complete the installation, and click OK. - 10.
 Review the information in the Finish screen and click Close to exit Oracle Universal Installer.

-- "Updating the Existing Software with the Current Version" on page 1-3 - "Performing an In-place Oracle Database Client Upgrade Using the Response File" on page A-6
+- "Updating the Existing Software with the Current Version" on - "Performing an In-place Oracle Database Client Upgrade Using the Response File" on page A-6